organisciak/dissertation/document/4_posterior.old.md

 Search results on Pinterest's IR system load 65 results initially, though an 'infinite scroll' keeps loading results as a user scrolls down the page.
 Note that the judging interface format may change following the results of the first half of this dissertation.

-Because of the nuances of the document space, binary relevance is a low bar to achieve on Pinterest.
-Many of the user information needs on Pinterest revolve around taste, and an appropriate evaluation should be sensitive not only to whether a document is a match to the query, but _how good_ of a match it is.
-This is why evaluation will be performed with graded relevance.
-The primary metric for relevance will subsequently be Normalized Discounted Cumulative Gain (NDCG).

-One concern with NDCG is that it needs to be estimated when there do not exist judgments for all results.
-This is because, for the normalization, one needs to consider the rank of a document relative to the ideal ranking of all results.
-This study will use the approach used at TREC, of pooling the top results for each algorithm's output, and assuming the result of documents are non-relevant.
-Since I expect a long tail of somewhat relevant queries on Pinterest, during the performance of the study I will also consider the necessity of NDCG estimation based on random sampling, such as infNDCG [@yilmaz_simple_2008].

 #### Evaluation Queries

-The queries being evaluated will be a mix of evaluators' search history -- dependent on what they feel comfortable providing -- and on popular queries collected through the Pinterest query input auto-complete feature.

-When an evaluator is recruited that has used Pinterest, they will be provided a script that collects their Pinterest search history.
-They will be asked to cull the list down to queries that they feel comfortable sharing, and to resist the desire to revisit the results until after evaluation.

 Additional evaluation queries will be sampled from auto-complete suggestions on Pinterest.
 When a user starts to type in a query, five suggestions appear.